-If buying a property abroad is the number one stress factor then moving abroad surely is a very close second.
-There are many ways that you can reduce this tension and upheaval in advance simply by carefully researching what is available to help you make that wise move to Spain and also to prepare for any likely problems.
+If we assume that buying a property abroad is the number one stress factor then moving abroad surely comes a very close second.
+There are many ways that you can reduce this tension and upheaval in advance simply by carefully researching what is available to help you make that move to Spain stress free. and also to prepare you for any likely problems.
 Perhaps much of the information here is in truth quite practical yet it is surprising just how many times here at SpainCostaTropical we are asked to assist - and usually at the last moment.
 Hence I have produced this checklist to guide you.

-Moving to Spain is not a choice made easily, and as I have explained in previous articles - life here moves at a much slower pace.
+Moving to Spain is not a choice easily made, and as I have explained in previous articles - life here moves at a much slower pace.
 Partly due to the weather and in part because of the Andalucian pace of life.
-Nevertheless if you are prepared to go the full course then the more prepared you are the better you will enjoy your new home and way of life.
-In an earlier item we looked at the process of home staging and how this could benefit you in de-cluttering, packing and preparing to move to Spain; and now by extension, the following checklist may also help to make planning your move that much easier.
+Nevertheless if you are prepared to go the full course then the more prepared you are the better you will enjoy your new home and the Spanish way of living.
+In an earlier item we looked at the process of home staging and how this could benefit you in de-cluttering, packing and preparing to move to Spain; and now by reverse extension, the following checklist can also help to make planning your move that much easier.

 What to bring… and what not to bring.
 Once you have decided what items you are bringing to Spain then you need to list those you will not and how you can sell them to help to contribute to your costs.
 Do remember that electrical equipment, sockets and TV systems operate here in Spain on different supply ratings and reception codes and this may mean that your new television simply won't work.
 Also think about the climate you are moving to; and whether the antique oak dining table of your grandparents will suffer in the heat and humidity of the Costa's.